zheland/rust-webrtc-client-server-example/README.md

-# rust-wasm-client-and-server-webrtc-mvp (WIP)
+# Rust WebRTC Client-Server example

 ## About

-Work in progress mvp includes a WebRTC-client written in rust using the web-sys library and a signal and WebRTC-server.
+An example with WebRTC-client and WebRTC-server.
+Network model is Client-Server-Client.

+WebRTC-client works in two modes: sender or receiver.
+In sender mode, it sends text and video data to the server.
+The WebRTC server forwards data from one sender client to a receiver client.

+The client side of this example uses async rust and web-sys including the use of WebRTC.
+The server side of this example uses async rust, WebSocket using tokio-tungstenite and WebRTC using webrtc-rs.

+In order to simplify the code, all the errors are unwrapped.

 ## State

-WebRTC communication itself does not work yet.

 - [x] Signaling protocol,
 - [x] Signaling server,
 - [x] Multiple clients per server,
 - [x] Sender-Client-To-Server WebRTC-connection,
 - [x] Sender-Client-To-Server text,
+- [x] Sender-Client-To-Server video,
-- [ ] Sender-Client-To-Server video,
+- [ ] Sender-Client-To-Server audio,
-- [ ] Server-To-Receiver-Client WebRTC-connection,
+- [x] Server-To-Receiver-Client WebRTC-connection,
-- [ ] Server-To-Receiver-Client text,
+- [x] Server-To-Receiver-Client text,
+- [x] Server-To-Receiver-Client video,
-- [ ] Server-To-Receiver-Client video,
+- [ ] Server-To-Receiver-Client audio,
-- [ ] Each Sender-Client paired with the Receiver-Client,
+- [x] Each Sender-Client paired with the Receiver-Client,
-- [ ] Data transfer from Sender-Client to Receiver-Client via server.
+- [x] Data transfer from Sender-Client to Receiver-Client via server,
-- [ ] Video transfer from Sender-Client to Receiver-Client via server.
+- [x] Media transfer from Sender-Client to Receiver-Client via server.

 ## Setup